pagekite/plugins-pyUnhosted/README.md

    * Directory listings do not work yet.
    * User names and passwords are ephemeral.
-   * _RS_METADATA.js could be overwritten by evil apps.
+   * `_RS_METADATA.js` could be overwritten by evil apps.
+   * Saving metadata fails sometimes due to a race condition.